design-tokens/community-group/technical-reports/color/color-type.md

 $majestic-magenta: rgba(255, 0, 255, 0.5);
 $simple-sage: rgba(171, 202, 188, 0.5);
 ```

-##### LCH (Lightness Chroma Hue)
+### LCH (Lightness Chroma Hue)

-Formated in L (lightness),  C (chroma), H (hue) and an optional (A) alpha.
+Formatted in L (lightness),  C (chroma), H (hue) and an optional (A) alpha.
 Hue values range from 0 to 360, saturation and lightness are percentage values that go from 0% to 100%, and alpha value can range from 0 and 1 (i.e 0.5) or a percentage  (i.e 50%) where 1 or %100 is full opacity (which is the default value if a value isn’t provided).

 <table>
   <tr>